“Ding dong, Avon calling!”

 Avon was founded wayyy back in 1886, before your Grandma, by a New Yorker and door-to-door salesman David McConnell.

-If it wasn’t already clear that they’re struggling to keep their head above water, last year Avon sold the remainder of their North American business and moved their headquarters over to the UK, cutting some 2,500 jobs worldwide in the process.
+If it wasn’t already clear that they’re struggling to keep their head above water, in 2015, Avon sold the remainder of their North American business and moved their headquarters over to the UK, cutting some 2,500 jobs worldwide in the process.
 And that’s just full-time employees – it doesn’t even begin the cover the impact on their representatives.

 How much does Avon cost?